turbot/tailpipe-mod-gcp-audit-log-detections/detections/docs/compute_public_ip_address_created.md

 ## Overview

-Detect when a public IP address is created in Compute Engine.
+Detect when a public IP address was created in Compute Engine.
 Public IPs may expose resources to external access, increasing the risk of unauthorized access.
 Monitoring these actions helps secure network configurations.

 **References**:
 - [Managing IP Addresses](https://cloud.google.com/compute/docs/ip-addresses)